tensorspace-team/tensorspace-converter/README.md

 ### <div id="tensorflow">TensorFlow</div>

-A pre-trained model built with TensorFlow, may be saved as saved model, frozen model, checkpoint model, combined HDF5 model or separated HDF5 model.
+A pre-trained model built by TensorFlow can be saved as saved model, frozen model, checkpoint (.ckpt), combined HDF5 model or separated HDF5 model.
 Use different TensorSpace-Converter commands for different kinds of TensorFlow model formats.
-A TensorFlow graph may not have `layer` concept, however, a specific `tensor` can be corresponding a `layer` for TensorSpace visualization, collect all these tensor names and set the name list to `output_layer_names`.
+TensorSpace-Converter collects the data from `tensor`, then use the outputs as the inputs of `layer` of TensorSpace visualization.
+The developer can collect all necessary tensor names and set the name list as `output_layer_names`.

 For a TensorFlow saved model.
 Set `input_model_format` to be `tf_saved_model`.
-Demo converter script:
+The sample command script should be like:
 ```shell
 $ tensorspacejs_converter \
     --input_model_from="tensorflow" \